 - Ask the students to record their solutions so that they can be displayed and shared with others.

 Together talk about the number operations that your students choose to use, highlighting connections between multiplication and division, and fractions.

 Extension to the problem

-Now a third of the seats at The Chicken N Chips were empty and a half of the places at The Pizza Place were empty.
+The next day, one third of the seats at Chicken N Chips are empty and a half of the places at Pizza Place are empty.
 If 18 more people wanted to eat out but they did not want to share a table with the people who were already in the restaurants, how many would have to be turned away from the two restaurants?

-This means that there are 8 + 9 = 17 spare seats.
-As we have 18 people looking for a meal and 18 – 17 = 1, one person will have to go elsewhere (or perhaps have take-aways).
+18 people are looking for a meal and 18 – 17 = 1, so one person will have to go elsewhere.